chenyixinabel/Test-CompoundEyes/README.md

 1. Decompose videos into frames.
 2. Divide videos into a training set and a testing set.
 3. Run the program of CompoundEyes, calculate the detection results, and evaluate performance.
-4. Conduct other experiments if necessary.
+4. Conduct other experiments if necessary, including evaluating the effect of different combinations of feature extractors, the effect of r and k, and the performance when the number of threads changes.

 ## Decompose videos into frames
 1. Run decomp.sh to extract key-frames from videos, e.g., ./decomp.sh /home/username/videos/ /home/username/vid\_frames\_all/ jpeg.